 Apple cider vinegar is safe for dogs.
-Made from pure apples and water, its slightly acidic properties can soothe dogs alkalized digestive tract, along with being used for an all natural flea control and itchy skin.
-Read more for the Benefits of Apple Cider Vinegar for Dogs.
+Benefits of Apple Cider Vinegar for Dogs are its slightly acidic properties can soothe dogs alkalized digestive tract, along with being used for an all natural flea control and itchy skin.

 If you’ve ever dyed easter eggs, you’re familiar with apple cider vinegar.
 But did you know that vinegar has many benefits for our dogs' and they're wellbeing.
 Not only is it a natural flea killer, it can help with yeast infections on dogs.